How to Get the Best Out of Your Transcreator: Mapping Out the Perfect Brief.

 Your transcreator needs a good brief to work from.
-Map out what you want them to do to ensure you get the best copy and your brand message doesn’t get lost.
+Map out what you want them to do.
+That way, you’ll get the best copy, and your brand message doesn’t get lost in translation.

 Not sure about what transcreation is?
-Read Gwen’s article What is trancreation?
-(And why your company needs it) for the lowdown on transcreation and why your company needs it.
+Read Gwen’s article What Is Trancreation?
+(Is It Different to marketing Translation?) for the lowdown on transcreation.

 Put yourself in the transcreator’s shoes.
 What do they need to know?